PulastTiwari/C-OOPS-beginner-programms/README.md

 📚 Data structures are designed such that they characterise the objects.

-📚 Data is hidden and cannot be accessed by external functions
+📚 Data is hidden and cannot be accessed by external functions.

+📚 Objects may communicate with each other through functions.

+📚 New data and functions can be easily added whenever necessary.

+📚 Follows bottom-up approach in program design

+### 📙 Basic concepts of OOP

+📚 Objects

+📚 Classes

+📚 Data abstraction and encapsulation

+📚 Inheritance

+📚 Polymorphism

+📚 Dynamic Binding

+📚 Message Passing

+### 📙